German Children’s Fund

 Independent and financed by private donations

 The German Children’s Fund is politically and denominationally independent and is almost entirely financed through private donations.
 Our hexagonal, transparent collection boxes stand ready to receive euro coins, foreign currency and even D-marks at over 40,000 shops, banks, pharmacies and other locations throughout Germany.
 We have committed ourselves to using the donations entrusted to us responsibly.
 We publish our financial situation every year in our Annual Report.
-Our high degree of effectiveness and transparency are demonstrated through our membership in the German Charities Council and by the seal of the “Transparent Civil Society” initiative that we are allowed to show.
+Our high degree of effectiveness and transparency are demonstrated by the seal of the “Transparent Civil Society” initiative and by the German Central Institute for Social Issues (DZI) that we are allowed to show.